$3,150 | Grades 6–8 & 9–12

 Behavioral Expectations

-We’ll send a Code of Conduct to review with your teen.
+We’ll send a Participation Agreement to review with your teen.
 We want everyone to feel safe, included, and supported—this sets the tone.

 Trip Insurance